-I’m compiling resources I’ve found helpful and instructive on the subject of Autism and ADHD or ADHD-Autism.
+I’m compiling resources I’ve found helpful and instructive on the subject of Autism and ADHD or AuDHD.
 Each item comes with a gloss that highlights what was most germane to me, which, admittedly, isn’t necessarily what will be of most interest to you.
 Consider this a list of prompts that you can investigate further, as you try to investigate yourself.
 This list will be continually updated.

 Non-fiction Written Works

 - Loud Hands: Autistic People, Speaking ed.
 Julia Bascom

 - A collection of autoethnographic and civil rights essays, drawn from the US neurodivergency movement and focused primarily on autism.